yenniejun/yenniejun.github.io/src/content/books/20190817 dreamland.md

 tags: ["Nonfiction"]
 link: "https://www.goodreads.com/book/show/22529381-dreamland"
 rating: 4.4
+description: "I learned a lot from reading this book.
+I did not realize the opioid epidemic was such a big problem in the United States.
+I learned a lot about the Xalisco Boys, Big Pharma (especially Purdue and Oxycontin), the morphine molecule, and the scary addictive qualities of heroin.
+I liked that Quinones followed several different storylines, although that felt a little lost as I got near the end.
+I liked that he ended on a note of hope — that opiods, as an agent of change, has the potential to bring about positive changes in America, such as bringing about new communities."
 ---
 I learned a lot from reading this book.
 Overall thoughts: I did not realize the opioid epidemic was such a big problem in the United States.
 In terms of raw information, I learned a lot about the Xalisco Boys, Big Pharma (especially Purdue and Oxycontin), the morphine molecule, and the scary addictive qualities of heroin.
 I liked that Quinones followed several different storylines, although that felt a little lost as I got near the end.
 I liked that he ended on a note of hope — that opiods, as an agent of change, has the potential to bring about positive changes in America, such as bringing about new communities.